 Map of the area:

-Update: yesterday when we were shopping at Hazi Hinam, I saw they offered (up to 5) tickets to this exhibition for 39 nis.
-The offer was valid only for those purchasing above (as far as I remember) 500 nis.
+Update: yesterday when we were shopping at Hazi Hinam, I saw they offered (up to 5) tickets to this exhibition for 39 NIS.
+The offer was valid only for those purchasing above (as far as I remember) 500 NIS.

 Visiting Ice Age and Dinosaurs Exhibition

 I had concerns before going to the Ice Age and Dinosaurs Exhibition.
 One of the reasons is a sentence on the official site saying: “It’s not allowed to photograph with professional cameras.”
-There is no definition to what is a professional camera.
-And to somebody who has no interest in photography, any DLSR can look like a professional camera (since it’s much bigger then a smartphone).
+There is no definition of what is a professional camera.
+And to somebody who has no interest in photography, any DLSR can look like a professional camera (since it’s much bigger than a smartphone).
 And when I see something like this, I understand that the organizers don’t want people to photograph.
 This means they probably don’t want to see a full review online.
 Most chances because it won’t be positive.
-And I knew exactly why, my main concern was that this is a small and pricey exhibition, similarly to Here come the Dinosaurs, that was held in Tel Aviv several years ago.
-Did my concerns turned out to be true?
+And I knew exactly why my main concern was that this is a small and pricey exhibition, similarly to Here come the Dinosaurs, that was held in Tel Aviv several years ago.
+Did my concerns turn out to be true?
 Read on and you’ll find out.

 Every hour there is a screening of a movie about dinosaurs.
 We started our visit from watching this 25 minutes 3D movie.
 In the movie they start from the big bang, then the dinosaurs, ice age up to modern humans.
 The movie is quite scientific, so smaller children (5 and less) will not understand much.
 The 3D quality wasn’t that good, and I saw almost everything in 2D with weird shadows (that’s supposed to be 3D).
 But, maybe the 3D glasses are adjusted to children (narrower placed eyes).
 I didn’t like the movie because of the content and the quality, but my daughter did like it (maybe because she hadn’t see quality 3D movies yet).